Photo and video downloads

 Frequently asked questions

-The primary goal of the Eclipse Ballooning Project is to livestream aerial footage of the eclipse from the edge of space to NASA’s website for a worldwide audience.
-The video, plus still photos taken by cameras in the balloon payloads, will provide a resource for scientists who study the effects of the eclipse on cloud formation, among other things.
+The primary goal of the Eclipse Ballooning Project is to provide a unique perspective of the eclipse by livestreaming aerial video footage of the celestial event from the edge of space to NASA’s website for a worldwide audience.
+The images taken by the cameras will be a resource for scientists seeking to better understand the atmospheric effects of the eclipse.
+The project also provides a platform for a variety of scientific experiments about the atmosphere, resilient bacteria and more (see below section, “What science is being conducted by the project?”).

 Total solar eclipses are rare and awe-inspiring events.
 Nobody has ever livestreamed aerial video footage of a total solar eclipse before, and we thought it would be an interesting challenge.
-By livestreaming the video on the internet, we are providing people across the world an opportunity to experience the eclipse in a unique way, even if they are not able to see the eclipse directly.
-The project also provides a valuable hands-on learning experience for our teams, and contributes to various scientific studies.
+We are providing people across the world an opportunity to experience the eclipse in a unique way, even if they are not able to see it directly.
+The project also provides a meaningful, hands-on learning experience for our teams and a platform for them to conduct their own science.

-The primary payloads carried by each balloon consists of three things: a tracking system, a video system and a still-image system.
-These hang below the balloon along a line of string nylon cord that is roughly 20 feet long.
-The tracking system consists of a lightweight modem that communicates with a network of satellites, allowing our teams, as well as air-traffic controllers and others, to see the location and altitude of all of the balloons in real-time.
-The video system consists of ring of eight small video cameras hooked to a lightweight computer and radio transmitter.
-The teams can select which camera to transmit in order to have the most desired view.
-The still-image system consists of single camera hooked to a lightweight computer and radio transmitter.
-Some of the balloons carry additional equipment according to experiments that are being conducted.
+The primary payload carried by each of the livestream balloons consists of three things: a tracking system, a video system and a photo system.
+These hang below the balloon along a line of nylon cord that is roughly 20 feet long.
+The tracking system consists of a lightweight modem that communicates with a network of satellites, allowing the teams, as well as air-traffic controllers and others, to see the location and altitude of all of the balloons in real-time.
+The video and photo systems consists of cameras hooked to lightweight computers and radio transmitters.
+Some of the balloons carry equipment such as infrared cameras for experiments that the teams are conducting, in addition to the tracking system.